Bridging Mathematics and Biology

 Description: The QB@CC (https://qubeshub.org/community/groups/qbcc) is joining forces with QUBES (http://qubeshub.org) to work with faculty who are interested in adapting and implementing selected modules from a wide range of topics in mathematics and biology.
 Participating educators are encouraged to mix and match parts of modules and customize them for use in their classrooms.

 The virtual kick-off will be held in mid-January 2020 (date and time TBD).
 The FMN will continue online to support the customization and implementation of activities in your course during the Spring 2021 semester.

 How to Apply:

-Applications are due December 08.
+DEADLINE EXTENDED!
+Applications are now due January 8.
 You can follow this link to view the application form.
 Accepted applicants will be notified by email after the due date.
 Space is limited, only 15 participants will be selected.